-The application for Fall 2019 is now OPEN!
-The next priority DEADLINE is March 1, 2019!
+The application for Fall 2020 will open in October 2019 and the priority DEADLINE will be January 20, 2020!
 (ALL application items must be received by the deadline in order to be reviewed with that group.)
 We may continue to accept applications on a rolling basis after this date until all spots are filled.

 We HIGHLY recommend that you attend an MSW Information Session prior to submitting your online application!
 Click to view the Upcoming Information Sessions.